Shane Bieber: 2018–19

 Owning a 7–3 record with a 3.54 ERA over 18 games (17 starts) to begin the 2019 season, Bieber was named an MLB All-Star for the first time, for the All-Star Game played at Progressive Field in Cleveland.
 He struck out the side on 19 pitches in the fifth inning as the American League won, 4–3.
 He received the All-Star Game Most Valuable Player Award.
 Bieber finished the season with a 15–8 record in 34 games (33 starts).
-In 214 1/3 innings, he struck out 259.
+In 214 1/3 innings, he struck out 259 batters.
 For the season, he received mention for the Cy Young Award voting for the first time, placing fourth in the American League.

 2020: Cy Young, Pitching Triple Crown

 The Indians made Bieber their Opening Day starting pitcher in 2020.
 They faced the Kansas City Royals on July 24, 2020, at Progressive Field.
 Bieber struck out 14 batters in six innings in a 2–0 victory, setting a team record for most strikeouts by a starting pitcher on Opening Day.
 In his next start on July 30 versus the Minnesota Twins, he struck out 13 batters in eight innings, tying Karl Spooner for the most strikeouts by a pitcher in their first two starts in a season.